Skip to main content

 His experience with aqueous film forming foams (AFFF) as an airport firefighter while working in airport operations contributed to the research published in ACRP Research Report 173, Use and Potential Impacts of AFFF Containing PFASs at Airports, and ACRP Research Report 255, PFAS Source Differentiation Guide for Airports.
 Since the publication of these reports, Zachary has assisted airports nationwide in their strategies to address PFAS and transition to fluorine-free foams.

 Linda Gaines is an environmental engineer and environmental health scientist.
-Previously, she worked as a consultant performing environmental site assessments and water and wastewater work.
-She then worked for the Texas Commission on Environmental Quality writing Title IV and V air permits and later RCRA hazardous waste permits.
-After earning her Professional Engineer's license, she went back to school for her Ph.D. to focus on environmental health, and now works in the Superfund Science Policy Branch in the area of human health risk assessments.
-She maintains the Superfund Chemical Database Matrix (SCDM) and the Regional Screening Levels (RSLs).
-The majority of her time is spent as the Superfund subject matter expert for per- and polyfluoroalkyl substances (PFAS).
+She has worked on environmental site assessments, water and wastewater work, air permits, and hazardous waste permits.
+After earning her Professional Engineer's license, she earned her Ph.D. focusing on environmental health.
+She maintains the Regional Screening Levels and is the Superfund subject matter expert for PFAS.

 A photograph of Paul CarrollPaul Carroll, AFCEC (paul.carroll.1@us.af.mil)